vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

    we want to test against?
 Some clusters use `docker`, some use `CRI-O`, [etc][container_runtimes].
 Some even use [gVisor] or [Firecracker].
 There might be differences in how different container runtimes handle logs.
+1. How do we want to approach Helm Chart Repository management.

 ## Plan Of Attack